- Share your observations

 Kentucky Coffee-tree (Gymnocladus dioicus)

-Kentucky Coffee-tree (Gymnocladus dioicus), a State Special Concern plant, is found in rich alluvial or mesic forests.
+Kentucky Coffee-tree (Gymnocladus dioicus), a Wisconsin Special Concern plant, is found in rich alluvial or mesic forests.
 Blooming occurs throughout June; fruiting occurs early July through early September.
 This species can be identified year-round.

 Synonyms: Guilandina dioica

 - Distinguishing characteristics: Leaves very large, bipinnately compound with leaflets mostly 1.5 to 4 cm wide; fruit an oblong, flattened pod with large, hard seeds in a sticky pulp; twigs stout and unarmed.

 - Flower characteristics: Spike-like flower heads 6 to 20 cm long, open, growing from the end of the branches; flowers numerous, greenish-white, star-shaped, and covered with tiny soft hairs; petals 8 to 10 mm long, oblong or inversely lance-shaped.

 - Fruit characteristics: Seed pods oblong, flattened, 8 to 25 cm long and 3 to 5 cm wide; seeds 10 to 15 mm long, bean-shaped, thick and hard, in a sticky pulp when fresh.